Google Analytics vs Littledata

 Cons

-• Monthly subscription cost may be steep for very small stores
+• Pricing may be prohibitive for very small e-commerce stores

 Conclusion